rockettheme/docs/Docs/joomla/extensions/roknavmenu/INDEX.md

 RokNavMenu is a powerful menu module which provides functions above and beyond the capabilities of the core Joomla menu.
 It provides a feature rich platform for extending the menu, allowing for overrides and plugins for the menu itself, in addition to versatile theming capabilities and so much more.

-The latest revisions feature built-in themes such as fusion, a complex dropdown menu system with optional javascript modes and URL extension capabilities.
+The latest revisions feature built-in themes such as Dropdown and Splitmenu.

 Requirements
 ------------